Project Design for Program Organizations

-GPD supports organizations to design, build, and operate Program Management Organizations (PMOs).
+GPD supports organizations to design, build, and operate Portfolio and Program Management Organizations (PMOs).
 A PMO establishes common governance, process, and practice across a portfolio of projects and, if successful, significantly improves cost-time performance.

 Portfolio Management Challenges